lucho1/DevelopmentProject/README.md

 There are also obstacles that works the same way but they are activated and you must deactivate them to pass!

 ### Controls
--Movement with left and right arrow keys.
+-Movement with left and right arrow keys

--Jump with upper arrow key.
+-Jump with upper arrow key

 ### Developers
 -Roger Leon Borras

 -Lucho Suaya Leiro

 ### Github